linxuanm/donkey/docs/introduction.rst

 1. Code editor.
 This is where code is written.
 2. Program output.
 The output of the program will be displayed here when the program is executed.
 3. Debugging output.
 The content of all variables will be dumped here after a breakpoint is hit (:ref:`debugging`)

+Press the play button in the middle to execute the code.

+That's it!
+To start writing pseudocode, check out :ref:`basics`.